Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

 ### Approach

 I started by creating a function to check whether the number is circular.
-This function inputs a prime number and checks whether all its rotations are also prime numbers, in which case it returns  `True` and `False` otherwise.
+This function takes a number and checks whether all its rotations are also prime numbers, in which case it returns  `True` and `False` otherwise.
 I used `sympy.isprime()` method (from`sympy` module) to check if the number is a prime  and list-like container `deque` ( `collections` library) to rotate the number.

 ```python
 import sympy